How to Write MVP Requirements That Developers Actually Understand

 Bad: "Users can upload photos."

 Better: "Users can upload photos (max 5MB, JPG/PNG only).
 If file exceeds limit, show error.
-If format is wrong, show error.
 Maximum 10 photos per listing."

 The User Story Framework